| | | |

 Aunt Lois Epps

-My mother, Christene Landfear Kirchnerβs sister Aunt Lois was an avid gardener.
-I remember her home in Ashtabula Ohio where she had two large rectangular gardens that were longer than our driveway at home about 125 feet long.
+My mother, Christene Landfear Kirchner’s sister, Aunt Lois, was an avid gardener.
+I remember her home in Ashtabula, Ohio, where she had two large rectangular gardens that were longer than our driveway at home, about 125 feet long.

-When I would visit my Aunt, or stay with her for a week in the summer, we would take long walks out to the garden every day.
+When I would visit my Aunt or stay with her for a week in the summer, we would take long walks out to the garden every day.
 She was a meticulously tidy gardener, with beautiful rows and weedless beds.
 I was always astonished at how beautiful her gardens looked.

 I’m still amazed at how she was able to keep so many gardens full of bountiful harvest and organized so beautifully.
-Aunt Lois always had plenty of herbs in her garden and she loved dill.
-So it was just a simple addition to egg salad that made her recipe special.
+Aunt Lois always had plenty of herbs in her garden, and she loved dill.
+So it was just a simple addition to egg salad that made her recipe special.Β

 Camping Trips with Aunt Lois and Her Egg Salad

-Prior to our departure, Aunt Lois would clean the camper from top to bottom, stock the cupboards with sheets and towels and all the necessities, and have the camper full of food to make homemade meals on the go.
+Before our departure, Aunt Lois would clean the camper from top to bottom, stock the cupboards with sheets and towels and all the necessities, and have the camper full of food to make homemade meals on the go.

 One of her standbys was an egg salad sandwich.
 And the egg salad sandwich wouldn’t have been complete without plenty of fresh dill from the garden.